 The Plan's Service Area is divided into four regions: Austin, Dallas, Houston, and San Antonio.
 Dallas and Houston participants must select a primary care doctor from within the region in which they are enrolled.
 Austin and San Antonio participants may select primary care doctors from either the Austin or San Antonio directories.
 Except in emergencies, benefits are not interchangeable between the regions.
-See the front cover of this brochure for descriptions of the regions.
+Benefits for care outside the service area are limited to emergency services, as described on page 14.

-If you or a covered family member move outside the enrollment area, you may enroll in another approved plan.
+If you or a covered family member move outside the service area, you may enroll in another approved plan.
 It is not necessary to wait until you move or for the open season to make such a change; contact your employing office or retirement system for information if you are anticipating a move.